SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 ## Debugging Strategies
-It's very difficult to identify what is wrong with a model if it's not outputing any data.
+It's very difficult to identify what is wrong with a model if it's not outputting any data.
 This section discusses ways to force a model solution.
 It's still possible that something with the model is wrong, but the best way to know that is to see what the equations are outputting.
 For example if the model is simulating negative pressure, but negative pressure is impossible, then this is a good clue of what is wrong with the model!
 The strategies for forcing a model solve will come from a simple hydraulic system that is attempting to start a hydraulic cylinder at a high pressure differential.
 See [ModelingToolkit Industrial Example](https://github.com/bradcarman/ModelingToolkitWebinar) for more information about the model.

 ```@example l6
 @mtkmodel System begin